Check Engine Light Diagnosis

 Toyota’s full-size truck, known for strength and loyal owners.

-A practical midsize family SUV with long-term appeal.
+A midsize family SUV with strong long-term appeal.

-A rugged Toyota utility vehicle with truck-like roots and strong Tennessee appeal.
+A rugged Toyota SUV with truck-like roots and strong Tennessee appeal.

 A full-size SUV built for passenger room, towing, and utility.

-The hybrid that changed how the world thought about efficient daily transportation.
+The hybrid that changed how many drivers thought about efficient daily transportation.

 A dependable Toyota family van built for years of real use.